oracle-devrel/technology-engineering/manageability-and-operations/operations-advisory/finops/README.md

 # FinOps

-**FinOps** is a cloud financial management practice that support organizations to optimize their cloud spending by proiding a dedicated framework to achieve get maximum business value by helping engineering, finance & business teams to collaborate on data-driven spending decision
+**FinOps** is a cloud financial management practice that supports organizations to optimize their cloud spending by providing a dedicated framework to achieve maximum business value by helping engineering, finance & business teams to collaborate on data-driven spending decision

 **The FinOps Framework** describes